cecep-91/upgrade_kubernetes/README.md

-# Ansible Playbook to Upgrade Kubernetes Version 1.21 Op to Version 1.30
+# Ansible Playbook to Upgrade Kubernetes Version 1.21 Up to Version 1.30
 ## CRI: (docker to cri-dockerd)

 This is ansible playbook i made for upgrading kubernetes cluster.